josephowatkins/noughts-and-crosses/README.md

 A RESTful service to generate the next move in a noughts and crosses game.

-Submit a board to a and the service will:
+Submit a board and the service will:

   1. Check the move being requested is legal - e.g. placing an X on a board with 3 X's and 2 O's is illegal.
   2. Look up the board in DynamoDb.